galets/BitcoinAverageGap/README.md

 Simple PhoneGap application to query bitcoin prices on bitcoinaverage.org

-# Compile and deploy
+# Compile

-go to `ba` folder, and issue following command:
+This app was only tested on android.
+To build, go to `ba` folder, and issue following command:

-    $ cordova run android
+    $ cordova build android --release